leblancfg/autocrop/README.md

 Perfect for profile picture processing for your website or batch work for ID cards, autocrop will output images centered around the biggest face detected.

-Docs site draft: the proposed documentation refresh lives in `docs/`.

 # Installation